Ashishm96/Proxyservermonitor/README.md

 ## Contributions

 Contributions are welcome!
 Please fork this repository and submit a pull request for any improvements.

-# Proxy Server Monitoring Project

-## Overview

-This project provides a set of scripts to monitor a proxy server, tracking metrics such as CPU usage, memory usage, and network traffic.
-It also logs the status of the proxy server and is intended for open-source collaboration on GitHub.

 ## Project Structure